kyracho/digit_predictor/README.md

-## Hi, welcome!
+## Digit Predictor App

+Hi, welcome.
 This is a toy aplication that uses a convolutional neural network (CNN) model for machine learning on the cloud.

 **How it works:**